Through our long and rich history, Westminster City School has retained strong roots in the educational heritage of the City of Westminster.

 Our School has its origins in five educational charities founded in the seventeenth century.
-The first, resulting from a petition to Elizabeth I by Ann Sackville, Lady Dacre, in 1590, granted our Charter of Incorporation in 1601 and eventually led to the establishment of the Brown Coat School (now Emanuel School) in 1736.
-The site of the original Emanuel Hospital is now occupied by the St James Court Hotel in Buckingham Gate, while Westminster City School is located in the former gardens of the Hospital.
+The first, resulting from a petition to Elizabeth I by Ann Sackville, Lady Dacre, in 1590, granted our Charter of Incorporation in 1601 and led to the establishment of the Brown Coat School (now Emanuel School) in 1736.
+The site of the original Emanuel Hospital is now occupied by the St James Court Hotel in Buckingham Gate, while Westminster City School is located in the former gardens.

 In 1624, the Churchwardens of St Margaret's, Westminster, established St Margaret's Hospital to which Charles I granted a Charter of Incorporation in 1633.
-As the children of St Margaret's were dressed in green, the Hospital became known as The Green Coat School.
+As children were dressed in green, it became known as The Green Coat School.
 St Margaret's Hospital was sited near the present Green Coat Place and "The Green Coat Boy" public house.

-Another charity was established in Westminster in 1654 by the Reverend James Palmer, who had been the Vicar of St Bride's Church, Fleet Street.
+In 1654, another charity was established in Westminster by the Reverend James Palmer, Vicar of St Bride's Church, Fleet Street.
 He erected twelve alms-houses and a school house for "the education of 20 poor male children born within the parish of St Margaret".
-After fluctuating fortunes, the school was closed less than ten years later, to be re-opened in 1671 as the Black Coat Hospital which survived as a school until 1728, in what is now Palmer Street.
-This fitful existence was matched by that of a similar forerunner of Westminster City School, the Emery Hill foundation.
+After fluctuating fortunes, the school closed less than ten years later, to re-open in 1671 as the Black Coat Hospital until 1728, in what is now Palmer Street.
+This fitful existence was matched by that of a similar forerunner of Westminster City School, the Emery Hill Foundation.
 Emery Hill, Churchwarden of St Margaret's Church, founded his school in 1674 but, in practice, nearly 150 years elapsed before it began to operate.
-In 1817 both Palmer's (Black Coat) and Emery Hill's schools were revived and continued until 1873, when a scheme for the establishment of the United Westminster Schools was approved by Queen Victoria.
+In 1817, both Palmer's (Black Coat) and Emery Hill's schools were revived and continued until 1873, when a scheme for the establishment of the United Westminster Schools was approved by Queen Victoria.
 Emery Hill's school and alms-houses were located in Rochester Row in SW1, where the alms-houses still operate.

 The United Westminster and Grey Coat Foundation now consists of Emanuel School, Queen Anne’s School, Sutton Valence School, The Grey Coat Hospital and Westminster City School.
-In 1909, the Blue Coat School (founded in 1688) closed and the charity's total funds were divided between The Grey Coat Hospital and the United Westminster Schools.
-Thus Westminster City School, an amalgamation of the Brown Coat, Green Coat and Black Coat Schools, shared with The Grey Coat the inheritance from the Blue Coat School.
+In 1909, the Blue Coat School (founded in 1688) closed and the charity's funds were divided between The Grey Coat Hospital and the United Westminster Schools.
+Thus Westminster City School, an amalgamation of the Brown, Green and Black Coat Schools, shared with The Grey Coat an inheritance from the Blue Coat School.
 The Blue Coat School building has been preserved in Buckingham Gate, where it is now a National Trust shop.

 The Old Westminster Citizens' Association (OWCA)

-The Association comprises past pupils, students, staff and friends of Westminster City School.
-Its aim is to keep Old Boys and Girls from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
-A century ago, in 1908, the then Headmaster, Dr Stevens, with remarkable vision , saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.
+The Association comprises past students, staff and friends of Westminster City School.
+It aims to keep our alumni from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
+In 1908 and with remarkable vision, the then Headmaster, Dr Stevens, saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.

-OWCA maintains very close links with our School and, through its trust fund, provides finance to support a number of activities and projects.
+The OWCA maintains close links with our School and, through its trust fund, provides finance to support a number of activities and projects.